By the numbers: A look at the statistical leaders in Week 3

 Andy Sandrik: Elizabethtown 10, Lower Dauphin 0: Tough loss last week for the Bears, who were less than 11 minutes away from shutting out Mechanicsburg.
 In a game that screams defense, I think E-Town’s unit holds up just a little bit better than LD’s.

-Manheim Central at Susquehanna Township, 7
+Manheim Central 60, Susquehanna Township 0

-Andy Shay: Manheim Central 45, Susquehanna Township 7: Barons’ defense has surrendered seven points in eight quarters.
+Andy Shay: Manheim Central 45, Susquehanna Township 7: The Barons’ defense has surrendered seven points in eight quarters.
 The Tribe is struggling to move the ball with any consistency offensively.
 It’s a bad matchup for ‘Hanna.

 Geoff Morrow: Manheim Central 40, Susquehanna Township 13: Offensive struggles for young programs are certainly understandable, but the Indians have surrendered A LOT of points already.
 That’s a bit disconcerting with a powerhouse like Central coming to town.